This chapter has been fully updated for the 2018/19 edition

 - I do not discuss the GAAR as a discrete topic in this book, but GAAR guidance is discussed in many contexts.

-- The ToA motive defence is an exception here; see Enactment history.
-The CT TiS TAAR refers to “object” but the meaning is the same; see Consequence and purpose.
+- The ToA motive defence is an exception here (omitting the word main); see Enactment history.
+The CT TiS TAAR refers to object (not purpose) but the meaning is the same; see Foresight and purpose.

 - See the discussion beginning at Identify and classif purpose: Old conditions